melaniebrgr/learning-computer-science/05-system-design/03-networking/03-networking.md

 - client: The computer sending the request.
 The fetch API is built into the browser and Node _clients_ for making HTTP requests.
 - server: The computer sending the response.
 A server is optimised for handling server loads.

+> **ℹ️ Info:**
+> A daemon is a type of computer program that runs in the background, performing tasks without direct user interaction.
+It’s commonly used in Unix-like operating systems (e.g., Linux, macOS) to handle system-level services or processes.
+The term "daemon" comes from Greek mythology, referring to a guiding spirit, and was chosen to describe these programs that quietly "guide" system functions.
+>
+> Daemons typically run continuously in the background and are triggered by events, handling tasks like network services, logging, or scheduling without a user interface.
+They often manage critical functions, such as DNS resolution, web hosting, or email delivery.

 ## Internet Protocol (IP)

 A protocol is an agreed on standard of communication--a set of rules and commands both sides have agreed to.
 The Internet Protocol (IP) is like the rules for addressing and delivering internet mail.